Logical qubits with erasure conversion using metastable neutral atoms: Results

-With the optimal polarization configuration ($\vec{B}_{\text{SLM}}\parallel\vec{B}_\text{AOD}\perp\vec{B}_0 $), we observe a combined dephasing and bit flip error probability of $< 6 \times 10^{-4}$ (Fig.~\ref{fig:intro}e) per one-way trip from the storage zone to the gate zone, measured by the Ramsey fringe contrast of surviving atoms.
+Alternatively, with the optimal polarization configuration ($\vec{B}_{\text{SLM}}\parallel\vec{B}_\text{AOD}\perp\vec{B}_0 $), we observe a combined dephasing and bit flip error probability of $< 6 \times 10^{-4}$ (Fig.~\ref{fig:intro}e) per one-way trip from the storage zone to the gate zone, measured by the Ramsey fringe contrast of surviving atoms.
 A one-way trip lasts approximately 2.5 ms and includes handing off atoms between the stationary and moving tweezers on each side, without any dynamical decoupling.
 The error per trip is determined by repeating up to 12 trips.
 Photon scattering (Raman scattering and photoionization~\cite{ma_high-fidelity_2023}) and heating contribute additional errors in the form of leakage from \tpz and atom loss.
-Over the first round trip (comprising four trap handoffs and two shuttling steps), the average loss probability from \tpz is 1.1(4)\% (Fig.~\ref{fig:intro}f), which increases in subsequent trips because the atom is heated.
-Before the onset of heating, roughly half of this loss is detectable mid-circuit as an erasure error.
+Over the first round trip (comprising four trap handoffs and two shuttling steps), the average loss probability (including both leakage and atom loss) from \tpz is 1.1(4)\% (Fig.~\ref{fig:intro}f), which increases in subsequent trips because the atom is heated.
+Before the onset of heating, roughly half of this error is detectable mid-circuit as an erasure error.